Wolfieeex/Wolfieeex/README.md

 ## What I worked on?
 I worked on interesting projects that included, but are not limited to AI pathfinding, dynamic character possession mechanics, strategy and puzzle elements, as well as gravity change features.
 ## What I am currently working on?
-C#, html and CSS development.
+C#, html, Python and CSS development.

 <!--